bitoiu/node-js-action-template/README.md

 ## Testing the Action on GitHub.com

 First of all you'll need create a new repository on GitHub.com and push the local changes to it.
 Another option would have been to fork this repository to your account and clone it from there.
-Go through the `package.json` and `Dockerfile` and change all the `CHANGEME` values to customize the action.
+You might also want to go into `package.json` and `Dockerfile` to change things like Action name, author, description, icon, colour, etc.

 After that just follow the documentation on how to create a new workflow and import your action: https://developer.github.com/actions/creating-workflows/creating-a-new-workflow/.